-All-skills course geared toward the language of various professions including social and community work, business, journalism/mass communications, medicine, education, law, hotel & restaurant management.
+All-skills course geared toward the language of various professions.
 This course emphasizes cultural knowledge to enhance professional work in the U.S. Hispanic community.
 It focuses on the importance of bilingualism in the U.S, strategies for lifelong learning, and culture considerations; it includes a review of relevant language.
 Students communicate in Spanish while learning about bilingualism and bilingual professionals in a US context.
 It focuses on helping students to develop communication strategies that will allow them to continue learning about language and cultures long after they graduate and embark on their careers.